shuding/nextra/.changeset/happy-clocks-tease.md

 "nextra": patch
 ---

-fix: default config to exclude /404 from search and posts
+fix: default config to exclude /404 and /500 from search and posts